RescribanoSecurity/AI-SecurityProjects/README.md

 ## Overview

-This repository is my personal **AI Security learning lab**, focused on evolving from **Cloud Security** into **AI / LLM Security** (AI Cloud Security Architect profile).
+This repository is my personal **AI Security learning lab**, focused on evolving from **Cloud Security** into **AI / LLM Security**, with the long-term goal of an **AI Cloud Security Architect** profile.

-The goal is to **build real systems from scratch**, document architectural decisions, understand risks, and apply practical security controls to LLM-based applications.
+The objective is to **build real AI systems from scratch**, make architectural and security decisions explicit, validate them through hands-on testing, and document both results and lessons learned.

-This is not a tutorial repository.
+This is **not a tutorial repository**.
-It is an **engineering-first, security-first exploration** of modern AI systems.
+It is an **engineering-first, security-first exploration** of modern LLM-based systems.

 ---

 ## Learning Objectives

-- Understand how **LLMs** work internally (context, prompts, generation, limits).
+- Understand how **LLMs** work internally (context handling, prompts, generation limits).
-- Design and build **secure RAG (Retrieval-Augmented Generation)** pipelines.
+- Design and build **secure Retrieval-Augmented Generation (RAG)** pipelines.
-- Apply **real-world AI security controls**, inspired by OWASP LLM Top 10:
+- Apply **practical AI security controls**, inspired by OWASP LLM Top 10:
-  - Prompt Injection & Jailbreaks
+  - Prompt injection and jailbreaks
-  - Data Leakage & PII Exposure
+  - Data leakage and PII exposure
-  - Ingestion risks & data poisoning
+  - Ingestion risks and data poisoning
-  - Abuse prevention & auditability
+  - Abuse prevention and auditability
 - Prepare systems for **enterprise-like environments**:
   - Multi-environment configuration
-  - Observability & logging
+  - Observability and structured logging
   - Cloud-ready architecture
   - MLOps foundations